What are Revenue Projections?

 How do you create Revenue projections in a SaaS or subscription business?

-To generate revenue projections or a revenue forecast, you must incorporate three revenue projections from at least different revenue sources:
+To generate Revenue projections or a Revenue forecast, you must incorporate:

 These are revenues from new sales, again with subscriptions, variable fees, recognition schedules, etc.

 In order to generate revenue projections, your company needs to calculate your projected income and projected expenses, and then take the difference between them:

 Projected revenue = projected income – projected expenses